TIME FOR SOCIAL IMPACT?

-More and more companies are turning to corporate social responsibility as a means of building loyalty among their customer base, and now could be just the right time to invest.
+More and more companies are turning to corporate social responsibility as a means of building loyalty among their customer base.
+Now could be just the right time to invest.

-Although corporate social responsibility has long been a publicity tool in the corporate toolbox, many now companies see it as a way to strengthen their brand and harness a loyal following, which ultimately delivers the bottom line results that shareholders are interested in.
+Although corporate social responsibility has long been a publicity tool in the corporate toolbox.
+Many now companies see it as a way to strengthen their brand and harness a loyal following.
+This ultimately delivers the bottom line results that shareholders are interested in.

-Campaigning organisations, such as Not For Sale and Stop the Traffik, have brought bad business into the public square, and social enterprises, with a good business ethic are highlighting that it is possible to successfully fuse business and charity into one entity.
+Campaigning organisations, such as Not For Sale and Stop the Traffik, have brought bad business into the public square.
+Social enterprises, with a good business ethic are highlighting that it is possible to successfully fuse business and charity into one entity.

 The TOMS business model is simple (the good ones usually are).
 For every pair of shoes he sells, he gives a pair to a child who hasn’t got any.
 For new generation micro philanthropists, this is a no brainer.
 I can buy a pair of TOMS and make a difference or I can choose an alternative brand and just deliver profit to shareholders.

 The impact probably goes much deeper that this though.
-By choosing TOMS you put a pair of shoes on a child, but it is likely that you also contribute to an ethical supply chain rather than an unethical one.
+By choosing TOMS you put a pair of shoes on a child, but it is likely that you also contribute to an ethical supply chain.

-This is just one example of business creating social impact, and there are many others now copying the TOMS model (take a look at crowdfunding website Indiegogo.com).
+This is just one example of business creating social impact, and there are many others now copying the TOMS model (take a look at this crowdfunding website).

 So how can you translate this concept into your business model?
-For some companies this could be relatively easy, providing you are a product developer with a product that has the possibility of benefitting others.
+For some companies this could be relatively easy.
+Providing you are a product developer with a product that has the possibility of benefiting others.
 For other this may be more difficult.
 Nevertheless, there is a lot to be learned from Mycoskie.

 Firstly, TOMS doesn’t sell shoes (well, not directly).
 TOMS is selling a story, an experience, and an opportunity to make a difference.
 This flips the business model in such a way that buying shoes becomes an emotional decision to make a small difference in the world.